PacLII Home | Databases | WorldLII | Search | Feedback

 (7) In approving the lease documents to be registered, it must be evident that:

-(a) all of the custom owners of each of the parties to the dispute identified under section 6ee by cons consensus to the lease being registered as shown by the signing of the proposed lease instrument by the representatives of the custom owners; and
+(a) all of the custom owners of each of the parties to the dispute identified under section 6B agree by consensus to the lease being registered as shown by the signing of the proposed lease instrument by the representatives of the custom owners; and

 (b) the custom owners of each of the parties to the dispute understand the nature and purpose of the agreement and, as a group, consent to it; and